wise-monk123/CMPE297DeepLearningProject/README.md

 # Visualization
 CNN is good in detecting edges and thats why its useful for image classificaion kind of problems.
 In order to understand how the neural net is understanding the different gesture input its possible to visualize the layer feature map contents.

-After launching the main script choose option 3 for visualizing different or all layer for a given image (currently it takes images from ./imgs, so change it accordingly)
+After launching the main script, choose option 3 for visualizing different or all layer for a given image (currently it takes images from ./imgs, so change it accordingly)
 ```
 What would you like to do ?
     1- Use pretrained model for gesture recognition & layer visualization